-Bloomington, Indiana, is probably best known as home of Indiana University.
-However, did you know this college town is also home to Indiana’s oldest and largest winery, third largest brewery, an ethnically diverse dining scene, and restaurants committed to sourcing local ingredients?
-If not, allow me to introduce your next foodie road-trip destination — Bloomington, Indiana.
+Bloomington, Indiana, is probably best known as the home of Indiana University.
+However, did you know this college town is also home to Indiana’s oldest and largest winery, third-largest brewery, an ethnically diverse dining scene, and restaurants committed to sourcing local ingredients?
+If not, allow me to introduce your next weekend getaway destination — Bloomington, Indiana.

-Finally, this summer I had my opportunity to find out!
-Visit Bloomington invited me for a hosted weekend getaway as a #BtownExplorer.
+In full disclosure, Visit Bloomington invited me for a hosted weekend getaway as a #BtownExplorer.
 Unlike most of my hosted trips, there was no set itinerary.
-My mission was to explore Bloomington at my own pace, on my own terms, and to document it all with Instagram stories.
-You can watch those snapshots from my weekend exploring Bloomington in my Instagram story highlights now.
-Just look for the story labeled #BTown!
+My mission was to explore Bloomington at my own pace, on my own terms, and to document it all on Instagram and in this blog post.

-In full disclosure, this guide to a foodie getaway in Bloomington contains affiliate partner links.
-When you click on, make a purchase from, or book your hotel through one of these links, I may earn a small commission.
-As an Amazon Associate, I also earn from qualifying purchases.
-Of course, none of this is at an extra cost to you, and I only recommend products and services I have or would use myself.
+Disclosure: This guide to a foodie’s weekend getaway in Bloomington contains affiliate partner links.
+When you click on, make a purchase from, or book your hotel through one of these links, I may earn a commission.

 Where is Bloomington, Indiana?

-Bloomington is within a day’s drive of more than half the U.S. population, and sitting at the juncture of the Midwest and the South makes it convenient for road trips from the following cities:
+Bloomington is within a day’s drive of more than half the U.S. population!
+Sitting at the juncture of the Midwest and the South makes it especially. convenient for road trips from the following cities:

 - Indianapolis, Indiana – 1 hour and 15 minutes